 The name of the falls has been in local usage for a long time, stemming from the popularity of the falls as a locale to sunbathe in the nude during the summer.

 The falls are located along the Washougal River, about 20 miles NE of Washougal.
 There are two ways to reach the falls.
 For those of you coming from the east along SR 14, watch for Salmon Falls Road, which branches off of SR 14 about 10 miles west of the Bridge of the Gods or 3 miles east of the Cape Horn viewpoint.
 Drive 3 miles along Salmon Falls road to the bridge across the Washougal River, where Salmon Falls can be seen just upstream.
 Turn right at the intersection immediately beyond and continue for another 5 miles to the second bridge over the Washougal River where Dougan Falls can be seen to the right.
 Coming from the west, the easiest way to reach the falls is as follows.
 In Washougal, approximately 9 miles east of Interstate 205, turn north onto SR 140.
 After about 10 miles, 140 becomes the Washougal River road.
 Continue for approximately 7 miles (passing Salmon Falls Road after about 2 miles) to the Dougan Falls bridge.
 From Dougan Falls, turn right on the gravel extension of the Washougal River Road (a sign points towards Stevenson), and follow for another 1.8 miles to where the river comes back near the road.
-There will be a large pullout on the left side of the road and a rude path dropping down to the river on the right.
-Near the viewpoint for the falls, the "path" drops down a sheer 5 foot embankment.
-It's possible to get up and down without assistance, but a rope would be very helpful.
-If you don't spot the falls on your first try, drive to the bridge below Reeder Falls, and look downstream to the brink of the falls to re-orient yourself.
+As stated above, the falls are on land owned by Weyerhauser, and the county has indicated they will ticket trespassers who attempt to visit.
+A through-the-trees glimpse can be afforded from the road, but it seems clear views of the falls are no going to be possible any longer.